McBusted (album)

-McBusted is the self-titled debut and only studio album by the English pop punk supergroup McBusted.
+McBusted is the only studio album by the English pop punk supergroup McBusted.
 It was released through Island Records on 1 December 2014.
 The album was preceded by the release of lead single "Air Guitar", which peaked at number 12 in the United Kingdom.

 The album received positive reviews from music critics.
 It debuted at number nine on the UK Albums Chart, whilst also making 31 in the Republic of Ireland.

 Background and development

 In November 2013, it was announced that Busted's James Bourne and Matt Willis would come together with McFly and tour together as the supergroup "McBusted".
 Between April and June 2014, they performed 42 sold-out shows across the UK and Ireland, playing Busted and McFly's greatest hits.
 They also headlined British Summer Time in Hyde Park on 6 July.
 Due to the enormous success of the tour, it was reported that they could release new material together.
 During an interview on The Jonathan Ross Show in February 2014, Willis said: "We always said that we weren't going to say we were going to bring out music, because we didn't want to say that we were going to make music and it be terrible.
 But we went away, we did some writing and it wasn't terrible."
 In April, Judd revealed that they would be releasing an album.
 He told Capital FM, "We were thinking of going in the studio and properly laying something down before the tour started.
 We've had no time because of Tom [Fletcher] having his baby, the tour rehearsals and Matt's filming bits on EastEnders.
 Everyone has been so busy.
 It will happen after the tour.
 We'll be writing on the road and hopefully soon after the tour we'll get in the studio."